 - a.
 Purpose: What do you want to accomplish?
 Why is this topic interesting and exciting for you? - b.
 Prior Knowledge: What knowledge, experience, talents, or insights do you bring to this topic?
 How much do you already know? - c.
-What need are you meeting or what problem are you attempting to solve in the community with your new learning?
-How will your new learning impact others? - d.
 How does this topic stretch your comfort limits?
 What risks are you going to take?